xebiarohan/spring-security/9_Authorization_and_roles.md

 4. There is a slightly difference between the Authority and Role
    - Authority is the access to do something like creating user, deleting user, reading user details, etc
    - Role is the designation like ADMIN, READ_ONLY_USER, SUPER_USER, etc
-   - Authorities are assigned to a role
+   - Authorities are assigned to the roles
    - In Spring security we have to store the roles with ROLE_ as prefix example ROLE_ADMIN, ROLE_USER, etc
    - We can update this prefix if we want by creating a bean of GrantedAuthorityDefaults
    - In hasRole and hasAnyRole we dont need to add the prefix (need to add it in database)